This post may contain affiliate links. Please read the disclaimer here.

 Where: Martha’s Vineyard, MA 02539-8137, USA

 Luckily, the shark in Jaws was animatronic and not based on a true story.
 Otherwise, no one would want to visit this famous filming location!
-Standing in for Cape Cod, Martha’s Vineyard in Massachusetts is popular with holidaymakers and keen fisherman.
+Standing in for Cape Cod, Martha’s Vineyard in Massachusetts is popular with holidaymakers and keen fishermen.
 It provides the idyllic backdrop for a deadly troublemaker to send ripples of fear throughout the island.
 But how on earth did they manage to make four Jaws movies?
 Surely, you’d never get people to go back after the second time.

 Griffith Observatory as seen in Rebel Without a Cause (1955)